bazko1/habitui/README.md

 # habittui
-This is my terminal application for managing habits and maybe other recurring tasks.
+This is my terminal application for managing daily habits.
 Rationale for this app is that I spend most of the day in terminal as my setup is neo-vim + tmux.
 Having habit tracking app inside of terminal is more convenient for me than mobile or web app.
 ## Initial project: